TreesLab/ASEproc/README.md

 ## Manual of ASEproc
 ###### Version: 1.0

 ##### We developed a new pipeline, ASEproc, which can help user to find allele specific expression site from RNA-seq data.
-We also built a graph procedure to help user draw the scatter plot.
+We also built a graph procedure, Graphproc, to help user draw the scatter plot.
 --------------
 ####